oddbird/css-sandbox/src/sass/color-spaces/proposal.md

     element, and `alpha` as the second.

 [special variable string]: ../spec/functions.md#special-variable-string
+[special number string]: ../spec/functions.md#special-number-string
 [percent-converting]: #percent-converting-a-number

 ### Normalizing Hue

 This process accepts a `hue` angle, and boolean `convert-none` arguments.
-It returns the hue normalized to degrees in a half-open range of `[0,360)` if possible, converting `none` to `0` when requested.
+It returns the hue normalized to degrees when possible, and converting `none` to `0` when requested.
 Otherwise it throws an error for invalid `hue`.

 * If the value of `hue` is `none`: